reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 It should do the same as before, but we have taken advantage of some more advanced Java features to make the code more clear and less prone to accidental errors.

 Don't worry if you didn't understand all the features we have used in detail.
-If you want to go through a more detailed tutorial of everything Java, you'll want to check out the [codegym Java tutorials](https://codegym.cc).
+If you want to go through a more detailed tutorial of everything Java, you'll want to check out the CodeGym Java tutorials.

 ## Java Vocabulary